gPass : Password manager for Firefox and Chrome

 Server side is available here

 Version 0.6 introduces shadow logins.
-It's a protection again illegal database dump and purge but requires high cpu bandwidth.
+It's a protection again illegal database dump and purge but requires twice computation.
 Database update is transparent.

 Just install the package.
 You can have debug information by setting DEBUG in main.js.

 A command line interface is also available with the following usage :